MSDEVMTL/GlobalAzureBootcamp-2019/Lab0/README.md

 ![freeAzure][freeAzure]

-## [Azure DevOps]
+## Azure DevOps

-For the GLobal Azure Bootcamp, you will need an Azure DevOps account.
+For the Global Azure Bootcamp, you will need an Azure DevOps account.
 It's free!
 Get 10 free parallel jobs and unlimited minutes for your open source projects with Pipelines.

 [Create your free Azure DevOps account today!](https://azure.microsoft.com/en-ca/services/devops?WT.mc_id=globalazure-github-frbouche)